• Skip to primary navigation

 Four ingredient butterscotch haystacks are fast and easy to make and always a huge hit.
 You only need a bowl and a microwave – no oven, stove, or special equipment required.
 It’s an easy treat for the kiddos to make – no hot pans or knives and they can create their own fun stacks.

-Like Rice Krispie bars, these no bake treats are an excellent choice for a quick and easy dessert for game day, a potluck or party since they’re super fast to make and are always a crowd-pleaser.
+Like Rice Krispie bars, or chex cereal bars, these no bake treats are an excellent choice for a quick and easy dessert for game day, a potluck or party since they’re super fast to make and are always a crowd-pleaser.
 No cooking skills needed and great to have on hand around the holiday season.

 White chocolate instead of the traditional semi-sweet chocolate blends perfectly with the butterscotch and peanut butter.
 It adds an even creamier texture to this haystack cookies recipe.
 If you’re a white chocolate fan, you might also like white chocolate bark or white chocolate Chex mix, two fan favorites.